 Other physical effects of alcohol abuse include:

 Addiction affects the part of the brain that controls judgment, thinking, and emotional regulation.
-People with alcohol addiction also put others at stake when taking dangerous risks while drinking.
-The Centers For disease control state that drunk driving kills 28 people every day.
+People with alcohol addiction also put others at stake when taking dangerous risks while drinking; the Center for Disease Control states that drunk driving kills 28 people every day.

 Adapted from NCPG/SOGS and DSM-5